hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 **Data Parameters**

-This call does not require a request body.
+This operation does not require a request body.

 **Success Response**